MarthaNagesh/leaderboard/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# Instructions to run this application;

+1. unzip the file
+2. open this folder in visual studio code
+3. In the terminal, run the below command npm install

-In the project directory, you can run:
+4. In the project directory, you can run the below command in terminal

-### `npm start`
+        npm start

+--------------End of instructions to run this application--------------

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.